 SQL is being used by most of the DBAs to delete the table and records or sometimes table structures only.
 In all, there are three commands that are frequently used by the programmers to perform the delete operation.
-These commands are most of the times used for individual table or for referenced tables.
+These commands are most of the time used for individual tables or for referenced tables.
 In case if there is any foreign key used in the table that is another table is linked with that table then it is known as a referenced table.
 We are going to describe these operations and the properties of all these commands that can help you in performing the operation conveniently.
+The same delete vs truncate oracle are used in tables when information is logged.

-Basically, you may find two commands in SQL for table data deletion one is DELETE and other is TRUNCATE.
-These two keywords or table data deletion commands are used to delete table data and both of these commands has its own advantages and disadvantages which should be considered while deciding which command should be used in which condition.
+Basically, you may find two commands in SQL for table data deletion one is DELETE and the other is TRUNCATE.
+SQL Delete vs Truncate, These two keywords or table data deletion commands are used to delete table data and both of these commands have their own advantages and disadvantages which should be considered while deciding which command should be used in which condition.
 Here, today we have brought this post for you, to explain and introduce these commands and the situations in which they are appropriate?
-You can use the commands as per the situation and requirements.
+You can use the commands as per the situation and requirements and understanding SQL DELETE vs TRUNCATE difference will make it more clear to you.

-Before we dive deep into the topic, let us have a quick look at the differences –
+Before we dive deep into the topic, let us have a quick look at the delete and truncate difference –

 Here, we have discussed the major differences only.
 For a detailed guide, you must go through the blog and check out the comparison of two commands in detail below.
 Let us discuss first what is SQL Delete Command and what is SQL Truncate command with examples.